guenter/dcos-docs-site/pages/services/kubernetes/test/getting-started/test-connect/index.md

     kubectl config use-context kubernetes-cluster2
     ```

-    Or use the flag `--context kubernetes-cluster1` in commands like:
+    Or use the flag `--context kubernetes-cluster1` in commands like so:

     ```bash
     kubectl get nodes --context kubernetes-cluster1